Tuesday, 4 February 2014

 Nevermind, welcome to "Science At Hand"!

 This is Raul Vallecillo, trying to bring science to everyone, inlcuding non-scientists.
-I come from Spain and I currently live in Germany, so I have chosen the English language for a more international and worldwide approach.
+I come from Spain but I have chosen the English language for a more international and worldwide approach.
 Hope anyone landing here will have a chance to understand what I write, :-)